 In addition to surveillance work, SAG regulates the transfer of plants between regions to ensure that pests in one region are not transferred to other regions where that pest is not present.

-SAG conduct regular surveys for potato cyst nematode (PCN) and this nematode has not been detected in the mother tree blocks or nurseries proposed for export to Australia.
+SAG conducts regular surveys for potato cyst nematode (PCN) and this nematode has not been detected in the mother tree blocks or nurseries which may export to Australia3.

-1.3 Pests of quarantine concern to Australia and their status in Chile
+1.4 Pests of quarantine concern to Australia and their status in Chile

-Plant Biosecurity has taken the opportunity to review the existing policy from all sources to ensure that the current import policy adequately addresses all quarantine risk posed by hazelnut propagative material and that the measures are appropriate to the risk.
-During this review, Plant Biosecurity has identified arthropod pests and pathogens of quarantine concern and has developed a pathway-specific pest list for dormant rooted hazelnut cuttings.
+Plant Biosecurity has taken the opportunity to review the existing policy from all sources to ensure that the current import policy adequately addresses all quarantine risk posed by hazelnut propagative material and that the measures are appropriate for the risk.
+Plant Biosecurity identified arthropod pests and pathogens of quarantine concern and developed a pathway-specific pest list for hazelnut dormant rooted cuttings.
 The status of these pests in Chile is provided in Table 1.3.

-Based on technical discussions, production site visits to Chile (March 2011), pest risk assessments and other available information, Plant Biosecurity considers that only two pests of quarantine concern to Australia are present in Chile.
-The conditions proposed in this PRA for the importation of hazelnut propagative material produced in Chile have been designed to manage the risk of these pests entering, establishing and spreading in Australia.
+Based on technical discussions, production site visits to Chile (March 2011), pest risk assessments and other available information, Plant Biosecurity considers that only five pests of quarantine concern to Australia are present in Chile.
+The conditions recommended in this PRA for the importation of hazelnut propagative material produced in Chile have been designed to manage the risk of these pests entering, establishing and spreading in Australia.